ThoamsDong/CovidNet/README.md

 ## Our attempt #1 👨‍🏭

 COVID-19 is known to attack 🤺 the epithelial cells that line our respiratory tract.
 Hence X-rays are used to analyze the health of a patient’s lungs.
-However given the large number of people infected everyday , the scarcity of radiology experts and the time taken for diagnosis for each patient poses an acute delay that could turn fatal for many.
+However in the current scenario hospitals are overwhelmed with the number of cases every single day and  the scarcity of radiology experts and the time taken for diagnosis for each patient sums up to an acute delay issue.
 Thus we attempt to create an automatic analysis system👨‍💻 to resolve the situation.

 We used various tranfer learning techniques for creating a first-cut solution to this problem: